chinamike65/hugo-tuolesi/content/book2/book2en.md

 An Arhat has the wisdom of a bodhisattva of the seventh bhumi, but has no bodhicitta.

-3. The Qualities of the Dharma protector
+3. The Qualities of the Dharma Protector

-The transcendent Dharma protector can do things to increase the sustenance, protect the Dharma and practitioners.
+The transcendent Dharma protector can work with rewards and punishments, protect the true Dharma and its practitioners.

+A Dharma Protector is an emanation of a Buddha or a Bodhisattva whose main functions are to avert the inner and outer obstacles that prevent practitioners from gaining spiritual realizations, and to arrange all the necessary conditions for their practice.

-(Retire, quench disaster; increase, increase merit; embrace, love all beings; slaughter, slaughter demons.
+(Bring relief, quell disasters; increase, increase merit; embrace, love all beings; slaughter, slaughter demons.

 )

 4. How to visualize

 Visualize an eight-petaled lotus flower on the head, and in the middle of the lotus is Sakyamuni Buddha meditating.
-His heart glows with white light, and he invites the guru to the Three Jewels (the guru includes the root guru and the lineage guru), and invites all the Buddhas and Tathagatas.
+His heart glows with white light, and he invites the guru to the Three Jewels of Refuge (the guru includes the root guru and the lineage guru), and invites all the Buddhas and Tathagatas.
 Bodhisattvas, warriors and warrior mothers merged into Shakyamuni Buddha.

 The rituals of Generating the Merit Field are: